-4.2.11 Land Requirement
+4.2.10 Land Requirement

-The land required for the proposed substation area is 0.69 ha, is owned by local government Gadhawa RM.
-The proposed physical activities of the Subproject will not be involved in private land.
-Therefore, there will be no land acquisition and resettlement impacts.
-In case of 33 kV distribution line, pass adjoining to the East-West Highway Lamahi-Koilabas Road up to the Gadhawa Chowk towards south after crossing West-Rapti River pass along the RoW of the road.
-The impacts on the crops while stringing of lines should be minimized.
-During the public consultation people have agreed to support the implementation of the Subproject (Annex 5).
-Compensation shall be made on the basis of crops types and quantity of loss equivalent to the market price.
-The impacts will be low in magnitude, site-specific, and long-term in duration.
+The land required for the proposed substation area is 0.21 ha, is the government land, that will be managed by NEA later.
+This has been confirmed officially through Ward Office, Hima RM.
+NEA is given the right to use the land to build and operate a substation.
+The construction activities of the Subproject will not involve any private land.
+So, there will be no land acquisition, and thus no resettlement impacts.
+For the construction of distribution lines, owners of private land along the route have assured and committed to the necessary help and support during implementation.
+They have agreed on NEA's proposal that poles shall be installed on the edge of barren lands (Annex 5 Compensation shall be made based on crops types and quantity of loss equivalent to the market price.
+The impacts will be low in magnitude, site-specific and long-term in duration.

-- A Distribution pole of diameter 0.22 m should be installed on the edge of cultivated land making no loss of standing crops. - If there is a loss of crops, appropriate compensation shall be made.
+- A distribution pole of diameter 0.22 m should be installed on the edge of cultivated land making no loss of standing crops. - If there is a loss of crops, appropriate compensation shall be made.

-4.2.12 Public Health
+4.2.11 Public Health

 Construction activities will be of small scale, causing no significant adverse impact to existing quality of air, water and sound.
 Local people except the workers do not involve in construction activities.
-Considering the COVID-19 pandemic, workers will be advised to avoid unnecessary contact with local people.
+Considering the COVID-19 pandemic as an example, workers will be advised to avoid unnecessary contact with local people.
 The magnitude of impact is low, the extent is site-specific, and the duration is short-term.